Agoric/documentation/main/zoe/guide/contracts/loan.md

 The lender puts up the amount to be loaned to the borrower, but has no further actions.
 The loan is ongoing until it is paid back entirely or liquidated, at which point the lender receives a payout.
-This means that the payout for the lender will be in Loan-branded digital assets, not Collateral-brand.
-(The only exception to this is if the scheduling of liquidation triggers with the `priceAuthority` results in a error.
-In that case, we have no choice but to give the collateral to the lender.
+This means the lender's payout will be in Loan-branded digital assets, not Collateral-brand.
+(The only exception is if the scheduling of liquidation triggers with the `priceAuthority` results in a error.
+In that case, we must give the collateral to the lender.
 The borrower has already exited with their loan.)

-The lender will want the interest earned from the loan + their refund or the results of the liquidation.
-If the price of collateral drops before we get the chance to liquidate, the total payout could be zero.
+The lender will want the loan interest in addition to either their refund or the liquidation results.
+If the collateral price drops before liquidation, the total payout could be zero.
 Therefore, the lender cannot `want` anything in their proposal.

 The lender must be able to exit on demand until borrowing occurs.
-If the exit rule was `waived`, a borrower would be able to hold on to their invitation and effectively lock up the lender's Loan forever.
-When the borrowing occurs, the collateral is moved to a special collateral seat to prevent the lender from being able to exit with collateral before the contract ends through repayment or liquidation.
+If the exit rule was `waived`, a borrower could hold on to their invitation and effectively lock up the lender's Loan forever.
+When the borrowing occurs, the collateral is moved to a special collateral seat to prevent the lender from exiting with collateral before the contract ends due to repayment or liquidation.

 ## The Borrower

 The borrower receives an invitation to join, makes an offer with Zoe escrowing their collateral, and receives their loan.
-The borrower seat is exited at this point so the borrower gets the payout of their loan, but the borrower also gets an object (`borrowFacet`) as their `offerResult` that will let them continue to interact with the contract.
+The borrower seat is exited at this point so the borrower gets the payout of their loan, but the borrower also gets an object (`borrowFacet`) as their `offerResult` that lets them continue interacting with the contract.

-Once the loan has started, the borrower can repay the loan in its entirety (at which the lender receives the loan amount back plus interest and the contract closes), or add more collateral to stave off liquidation.
+Once the loan starts, the borrower can repay the loan in its entirety at any time (at which point the lender receives the loan amount back plus interest, and the contract closes), or add more collateral to prevent liquidation.

 ## Contract Shutdown

-The contract will shutdown under 3 conditions:
+The contract shuts down under 3 conditions:
 1. The loan (plus interest) is repaid.
-   * In this case the lender gets the repayment and the borrower gets their collateral back.
+   * The lender gets the repayment and the borrower gets their collateral back.
 2. The value of the collateral drops and the collateral must be liquidated.
-   * In this case the lender gets the outcome of the sale of the collateral, and the borrower still keeps their loan.
+   * The lender gets the outcome of the collateral sale, and the borrower keeps their loan.
 3. An error occurs when trying to use the priceAuthority.
-   * In this case the lender gets the collateral, and the borrower keeps their loan.
+   * The lender gets the collateral, and the borrower keeps their loan.

 ## Debt and Interest Calculation